compsocialscience/summer-institute/_videos/text-analysis-basics.md

 code:
 ---

 In this video, Professor Chris Bail of Duke University introduces the basics of quantitative text analysis such as character encoding, GREP, and importing/cleaning text data.
+Note - due to Twitter's change in policies, this Twitter dataset is no longer available for download.